Horse Rescue

 When we rescue a horse, we don’t always know if they will end up staying with us long-term.
 Not all of the horses we help are able to become our riding horses – and that’s ok.

-Some horses are unable to be ridden again, or their past injuries only allow them to be ridden for short periods.
+Some horses are unable to be ridden again, or their past injuries limit the amount or intensity of riding they are capable of.
 In these cases, after we’ve done as much as we can, we will find another suitable home for them.
 If they make a successful recovery and are fit for our riding tours, they will usually stay with us as one of our holiday horses.

 Becoming our Holiday Horses

-There are usually many challenges to overcome before we can determine if and when the horses are ready to be ridden on our holidays.
+There are many challenges to overcome before we can determine if and when the horses are ready to be ridden on our holidays.
 Usually, there are physical issues to resolve first.
-They may need to gain weight and build strength, or recover from wounds, abscesses, or swollen joints.
+Often they need to gain weight and build strength, or recover from wounds and abscesses.
 Oftentimes they’ve also been handled and ridden harshly, so they may need time to regain trust and resolve behavioral issues.
-Our horses come from all different backgrounds, from ex-carriage horses to young and unstarted horses, so they usually need to become familiarized with riding out on the trail and in a group.
+Our horses come from all different backgrounds, including ex-carriage horses to young and unstarted horses, so they also may need to be familiarized with riding out on the trail and in a group.

 Rehoming

 When it’s necessary to rehome, our horses only go to owners that we know personally.
 This way, we can be sure they have the means and experience to look after them properly.
-Additionally, the horses are given instead of sold to the new owner.
-We make an agreement that we may take the horse back into our care if necessary, and the horse cannot be resold – they must be returned to us instead.
-Fortunately, our founder Ganun is well connected among the horse community in and around Luxor and is able to identify suitable homes.
+Additionally, the horses are given (rather than sold) to the new owner, under the agreement that we may take the horse back into our care if necessary.
+Fortunately, our founder, Ganun, is well connected among the horse community in and around Luxor and able to identify suitable homes.

 The Challenges

 Rescuing horses in Egypt is not easy.
-Unlike in other places, the horses are not being brought to us or offered at low prices.
-Oftentimes, the owner actually doesn’t want to sell or asks for a very high price.
+Unlike in other places, the horses are not being surrendered to us or offered at low prices.
+Oftentimes, the owner actually doesn’t want to sell or asks for an unreasonable price.
 There is usually quite a bit of negotiation involved.
 Another struggle is limited access to quality supplies and veterinary services, although we have managed to find reliable sources for this.
 The expense of feeding horses here is another ongoing challenge.
 There is little to no grazing available, so everything the horses eat must be purchased.
-Since our horses are either recovering or working, their nutrition is especially important.
-They are given a variety of high-quality, protein-rich feed including berseem clover, alfalfa, chaff, corn, quinoa, and barley.
+Since our horses are either recovering or working, their nutrition is crucial.
+They are given a variety of high-quality, protein-rich feed including hay, fresh alfalfa, corn, quinoa, and barley.
 In recent years, the soaring inflation in Egypt has driven the costs of horse food even higher.

 Before & After Examples

-Our sweet mare, Aminah, was our very first rescue horse.
-She was terribly underweight with deep wounds on her back and withers – and she had a very long recovery.
-She is now a fantastic guide horse who is unafraid of anything, and a reliable, stead-fast partner for our riders of any level.
+This sweet mare, Aminah, was one of our very first rescue horses.
+She was terribly underweight with deep wounds on her back and withers, and she had a very long recovery.
+She eventually became a fantastic guide horse – unafraid of anything – and a trustworthy partner for riders of any level.

 Our handsome boy, Prince!
 He is barely recognizable from when we first got him.
 He surprised us with a remarkably swift recovery, and within a matter of months he transformed into the dapper stallion he is today.
 Spirited but with great manners, he is a pleasure for experienced riders.